 Crafting A Unique Value Proposition

 If a consumer packaged goods brand cannot quickly define its point of value, how can we expect consumers to?
 To brand your UVP, you first need to have one.
-But then, equally important is effectively communicating your value prop through your branding efforts.
-Again, it’s a lesson in the duality of strategy.
+However, it is equally important to communicate your value proposition effectively through your branding efforts.
+Again, itโs a lesson in the duality of strategy.

-Your brand value leads to brand differentiation which leads to brand positioning.
-They all live under the same umbrella for a CPG product hoping to capture market share and further your brand footprint
+Your brand value leads to brand differentiation, which leads to brand positioning.
+For a CPG product, they all live under the same umbrella, hoping to capture market share and further yourย brand footprint.

-When you can brand your brand value proposition, you reduce stress from the life of your marketing department.
+When you can brand your brand value proposition, you reduce stress in your marketing department’s life.
 Instead of trying to find points of differentiation, they can focus on pattern interruption and capturing attention.

 Brand Testing

 CPG testing for brands is an underrated asset a company can use to impact revenues immediately.
-While testing is standard for aspects of marketing, few brands leverage its power for branding.
+While testing is standard for marketing aspects, few brands leverage its power for branding.

 CPG Brand testing consists of

-5. Pricing Analysis: Given the brand’s unique positioning and point of differentiation, what is the most optimal price?
+- Pricing Analysis: Given the brandโs unique positioning and point of differentiation, what is the most optimal price?

-It’s important to understand that there will be iterations to each of these tests, and some may occur multiple times during the brand development process.
+Itโs important to understand that these tests will have iterations; some may occur multiple times duringย brand development.
 For example, a pricing analysis may be needed after package design testing to determine how high a brand can price its product before it hits the ceiling.

 Creating Brand Guidelines